owamus/arabic-learning-project/README.md

 # Arabic Graded Reader

-A web app that pulls real Arabic articles and highlights unfamiliar vocabulary based on your personal known-word list.
+A web app that enables self testing of arabic sentences pulled from articles such as wikipedia and news articles.

 ## Status
 🚧 In development

 ## Tech Stack
 - Node.js / Express
-- SQLite
+- Postgresql
-- Vanilla JS / HTML / CSS
+- JS / HTML / CSS